 Business Climate - A New New York is Driving Growth

-Since 2011, over $853 million in State financing has been directed to the greater Adirondack region through Governor Cuomo's Regional Economic Development initiative.
-Thanks to this funding, a modern broadband network has been established across the region, a new $35 million biotechnology research partnership has been developed, and numerous small businesses have received the financial assistance necessary to expand.
+Since 2011, over 2.05 5 billion in State financing has been directed to the greater Adirondack region through Governor Cuomo’s Regional Economic Development initiative.
+Thanks to this funding, a modern broadband network has been established, a new $35 million biotechnology research partnership was developed between Clarkson University and Trudeau Institute, and numerous small businesses have received the financial assistance necessary to expand.

-Additional initiatives, including the State's Innovation Hot Spots and the START-UP NY programs, are connecting academia with private enterprise to establish a new culture of innovation and entrepreneurship.
-For more information on State incentives visit New York State Empire State Development.
+Additional initiatives including the State’s Innovation Hot Spots and the START-UP NY programs are connecting academia with private enterprise to establish a new culture of innovation and entrepreneurship.

 "The overwhelming interest from start-up and existing business owners for angel investment has far exceeded our expectations.
 I firmly believe that we are on our way to creating a robust entrepreneurial ecosystem in the region." - Melinda Little, Coordinator, Point Positive, Inc., Saranac Lake, NY.
 Point Positive is an angel investor group investing in scalable early stage ventures in the Adirondack Region.